Flexible Bayesian Nonlinear Model Configuration: Bayesian Inference

 where $p(\bm y|\M)$ denotes the marginal likelihood of $\bm y$ given a specific model $\M$ and $\MS$ is the model space.
 The marginal inclusion probability for a specific feature $F_j(\bm x,\bm\alpha_j)$ can be derived from $p(\M|\bm y)$ through

 while the posterior distribution of any statistic $\Delta$ of interest becomes

 Due to the huge size of $\MS$, it is not possible to calculate the sum in the denominator of~\eqref{PMP} exactly.
+A standard approach is to construct an MCMC algorithm working on the combined space of parameters and models through a reversible jump MCMC algorithm~\cite{Green} where posterior marginal probabilities can be estimated through frequencies of visits.
+Constructing an efficient algorithm within such a framework is, however, notoriously difficult.

-Moreover, the calculation of marginal likelihoods in the given class of models can be a rather tedious task.
-Approximations are therefore needed.
-In this section, we will discuss an algorithmic approach for performing inference on BGNLM.
+Assuming the likelihoods $p(\bm y|\M)$ are available, a much more efficient approach is to utilize~\eqref{PMP} more directly.
+In this section, we will discuss an algorithmic approach for performing the calculations needed.
 The main tasks are (i) to calculate the marginal likelihoods $p(\bm y|\M)$ for a given model and (ii) to search through the model space $\MS$.
+Based on the output from this algorithm, $p(\M|\bm y)$ is estimated according to